Lecture 05-2: Inspecting and Modifying Data

 Fixing Inconsistent Decade Values

 The || operator concatenates strings in PostgreSQL.
-Combined with CASE or simple WHERE clauses, it handles our decade problems:
+Combined with simple WHERE clauses, it handles our decade problems:

 Verify all decades are now consistent: